 Duration: To be negotiated.

-Requirements for the Program: There is a requirement that the participant has a written assessment by an Employment Counsellor.
+Requirements for the Program: There is a requirement that the participant has a written assessment by an Employment Counselor.
 There is a requirement that the Employer provide a training/work plan that is assessed by the project officer prior to entering the contract.
 The employer is required to hire the participant upon satisfactory completion of the contract.
 There must also be an opportunity to replace any employee, who has advanced to a higher position, with an unemployed/underemployed Aboriginal person.

 Eligible Financial Contributions: